-After the workspace location is chosen, a welcome page is displayed.
-To go to the workbench, click on Workbench icon.
+After the workspace location is chosen, a single Workbench window is displayed.
 A Workbench window offers one or more perspectives.
 A perspective defines the initial set and layout of views in the Workbench window.
 Within the window, each perspective shares the same set of editors.
 Each perspective provides a set of functionality aimed at accomplishing a specific type of task or works with specific types of resources.